oraichain/oraichain-static-files/mainnet-static-files/Trusted_validator.md

-# Tutorial to participate in the genesis phase
+# Tutorial to participate in

 ## Setup the trusted validator node